SunnyLimc/obsidian-limc/001 - Workbench/6s081 - Page Table.md

 #### kernel page table per process

-make each process have a copy of kernel stack
+make each process have a copy of global kernel stack